 - Combine physical and cloud storage for complete protection: Using both a local external hard drive and a cloud service creates a powerful safety net.
 This approach protects your files from everything from a hard drive failure to a local disaster like a fire or flood.

-What is a Digital Media Backup?
+What Exactly Is a Digital Media Backup?

 So, you’ve finally digitized your family’s precious memories.
 The next crucial step is creating a backup.
 A digital media backup is simply a copy of your files stored somewhere separate from the originals.
 Think of it like a spare key to your house—you hope you never need it, but you’re relieved it’s there if you do.
 After you’ve gone through the effort to transfer your home movies, a backup ensures they last forever.
 It’s about a straightforward principle: don't keep all your eggs in one basket.
 If your computer fails or a file is deleted, your backup copy is there to save the day, giving you peace of mind that your memories are safe.

-Why You Need to Back Up Your Digital Memories
+Why Backing Up Your Memories Is Non-Negotiable

 Let’s be honest: technology fails.
 Hard drives crash, laptops get stolen, and files can become corrupted.
 When that happens, any files stored in only one place are gone for good.
 While losing a work document is frustrating, losing the only digital copy of your grandparents’ wedding video is heartbreaking.
 These are irreplaceable memories that can’t be recreated.
 Backing up your digital files is your insurance policy against the unexpected.
 It’s a simple step that protects your family’s legacy from being wiped out by a single technical glitch.